hotblac/dognbone/README.md

 # Run

-The application requires private Twilio account information to be set in the .env file.
+The application requires environment infomation to be set in the .env file.
 See [.env.example](https://github.com/hotblac/dognbone/blob/develop/.env.example) for an example .env file.
-Rename this file as .env and then set the `TWILIO_TWIML_APP_SID` and `TWILIO_NUMBER` to values created in the Setup steps.
+Rename this file as .env and then set the `TWILIO_TWIML_APP_FRIENDLY_NAME` to your TwiML application's friendly name ('Dog n Bone').

 The application can then be run locally with